 It is linked to a geographic location- Spain.
 Nevertheless, the Spanish Flu did not originate in Spain.
 We link it with Spain as it was the first country to officially announce the presence of the virus.

 COVID-19, unlike the Spanish Flu, has the potential to cause more severe sickness in some persons and symptoms may take a long time to appear.
 Also, the backdrop was much different a century ago - wars, colonialism, and a lack of advancement in medical sciences.

-The Difference Between Coronavirus and Spanish Flu regarding target demographics is that the majority of those who died during the 1918 pandemic were young adults, with older people dying at a lower rate.
+Yes, one of the key differences between Coronavirus and Spanish Flu is that they affect different demographics.
+The majority of those who died during the 1918 Spanish Flu pandemic were young adults, with older people dying at a lower rate.
 COVID-19, on the other hand, primarily affects the elderly, with mortality rates nearing 20% in people over the age of 80.